IsaacEhuan/POO-Project/documentation/User stories.md

 **US01**-*Access and exit the system.*

-As: A client  I Want to: Have access to the system To: Be able to search / consult about an anime of my interest.
+As: A client/user I Want to: Have access to the system To: Be able to search / consult about an anime of my interest.

 ##### Conditions:
 - The system must allow the customer to create an account through an email or a Facebook account.